dportik/Stacks_pipeline/README.md

 4. **`Convert_All_tsv.py`**: Converts filtered tsv files to phylip, fasta, nexus, structure, ped, and map formats.
 Summarizes dataset metrics for convenient comparisons.

+5. **`Convert_Stacks_Fasta_to_Loci`**: **Optional**.
+Parses the phased sequences of all samples and loci in a given `populations.samples.fa` fasta file and writes to locus-specific fasta files.
+Offers option to write both alleles per sample, the first allele, a random allele, or a consensus sequence.
+An optional filter option is included that only writes loci with at least one variable site.

 ### Version